 In fact, according to a popular 2009 UCLA study, women who see their homes as cluttered have elevated levels of the stress hormone, cortisol.
 Which is, of course, the hormone that makes us fat. 🤦🏼♀️ Of course.

 Over the years, I’ve asked my email subscribers and readers one question over and over again: “What is the one thing you’re struggling with within your home right now?”
 I’ve collected almost two thousand answers to that question.
 And in all of those replies, much of the time I’ve gotten a response that had something to do with TOO MUCH CLUTTER!

-Here are a few of the clutter-related responses:
+Here are a few of those clutter-related responses:

-“All the rooms contain leftovers and inherited furniture and too much of it.
-Every room struggles with clutter particularly paper paper and baby items of our one year old.”
+- “All the rooms contain leftovers and inherited furniture and too much of it.
+Every room struggles with clutter particularly paper and baby items of our one-year-old.”

 With a little organization and some practice, I’m here to tell you that it is possible to declutter your home so that it looks and feels so much better!

 But what if you don’t know where to begin?
 Or how to find the time to declutter?
 Or what to do with sentimental clutter?

 Lovely, I’ve got you!
 In this post, I’m going to answer commonly asked decluttering questions so you can get a handle on both your headspace and your clutter, once and for all.
 I’m going to show you exactly how to declutter each and every space in your house.
 And I’m going to share the best decluttering tips ever!

 As you read on, imagine us sitting down, each with our favorite cuppa, just chatting like old friends (and if you really need it, I can also give you a loving kick in the pants to git ‘er done).